What Is A Risk Of Using Cash Everfi

 The Challenges of a Cashless Society

-However, a cashless society also presents several challenges, including:
+On the flip side, a cashless society also presents several challenges, including:

 • Privacy Concerns: Digital payments can be tracked and monitored, raising concerns about privacy.